Domination

 As canvassed above, norm-dependence and moralization are separate issues.
 We don’t need a theory of the right or the good to tell us whether someone has power legitimized by local social norms or laws.
 Of course, we do need a moral theory to tell us if social norms or laws are right or just or truly legitimate.
 As we will see in the next section, the most influential norm-dependent theories of domination tie it to a specific failure to respect the actual moral authority of the dominated, and so offer a moralized as well as norm-dependent theory.

 Why prefer norm-dependence to norm-independence?
 Often, the move to norm-dependence is motivated by familiar worries about over-generalization.
-The world may be full of uncontrolled powers of choice interference, but it is less common for one agent to regard someone else as a source of binding norms.
-I may have an uncontrolled power to interfere with your choices whenever I can take the last seat in a café before you can get to it; this obviously has nothing to do with any kind of authority over you.
+I may have an uncontrolled power to interfere with your choices whenever I can take the last seat in a café before you; this obviously has nothing to do with any kind of authority over you.
 The latter power seems less ubiquitous and more serious.

-According to Marxist and Marxist-inflected theories like Thompson’s, neorepublicans are misled by their paradigms.
+Thompson thinks neorepublicans are misled by their paradigms.
 Neorepublicans get their touchstones of domination from slavery and traditional despotism—varieties supposedly more prevalent in pre-modern societies, where the threat of violence was the primary currency of domination.
-Instead, according to Marxist theories, we should see domination in the ideologies that make violence and coercion less necessary: for example, when the redistribution of pubic goods to private elites is widely accepted as natural or as the result of free exchange, even by many who suffer as a result.
+Instead, he says, we should see domination in the ideologies that make violence and coercion less necessary: for example, when the redistribution of public goods to private elites is widely accepted as natural or as the result of free exchange, even by many who suffer as a result.

 The internalization by the dominated of norms supposedly legitimizing their domination is not the only way to connect domination to internalized norms.
-Christopher Lebron points to another possibility: perhaps what is necessary isn’t that the dominated accept a rationalization of their condition, but that the dominators do so.
+According to Christopher Lebron, what is necessary isn’t that the dominated accept a rationalization of their condition, but that the dominators do so.
 The difference between domination and more benign hierarchies, he claims, is that dominators control “legitimizing myths” that hide their domination.
 The simple fact that a worker has a boss does not indicate domination; it may instead indicate only a mutually beneficial arrangement (Lebron 2013: 56).
-A boss comes to dominate by accepting and promoting myths that justify their ascendance.
-What matters, on this account, is that the dominating group imbibe such myths, that their consciousness is shaped, e.g., so that their power is mistaken for a feature of nature, or a result of their innate merits or just deserts, not that the dominated manifest a consciousness so altered.
+A boss comes to dominate by accepting and promoting myths that justify their position.
+What matters is that the dominating group imbibe such myths, that their consciousness is shaped so that their power is mistaken for a feature of nature, or a result of their innate merits or just deserts.

 The norm-dependent theories encountered so far look to institutions and systems to embody and promote social norms.
-Regardless of whether institutions and systems themselves dominate, standard norm-dependent theories tend to see the existence of institutions as a necessary condition for domination through norms: e.g., the patriarch’s power to project authority in his family depends on widely accepted attitudes about the place of fathers in the institution of the family; the slave master’s power to project authority to his slaves depends on an economic and political system permitting property in human lives.
+Regardless of whether institutions and systems themselves dominate, standard norm-dependent theories see the existence of institutions as a necessary condition for domination through norms: (e.g.) the patriarch’s power to project authority in his family depends on widely accepted attitudes about the place of fathers in the institution of the family.
 Gwilym David Blunt’s theory stands apart by being norm-dependent without requiring background institutions.
 According to Blunt, even the mob boss has power over norms: in the language introduced above, this is an interactional site of domination drawn from a personal source: i.e., power between agents drawn from the mob boss’ personal control of guns and muscle.
 Unlike norm-independent theorists such as Lovett, Blunt claims that all social relationships involve norms.
 Insofar as the mob boss and the shop owner are socially related, this involves more than non-normative elements like strategic relatedness or exit costs.
 The asymmetry of power that matters is an asymmetry in the power to define the status of other parties in a social relationship.
 The mob boss has power enough to assign the shop owner an inferior place in their social relationships, and set up himself as the one who makes the rules in the relationship.
 In this way, Blunt believes he can preserve the standard neorepublican intuition that powerful agents like the mob boss can be dominators within a norm-dependent framework.

 4.4 Moralized, Norm-Dependent Theories

-Given that the most influential moralized/norm-dependent theories—Henry Richardson’s and Rainer Forst’s—developed either within or in direct response to neorepublicanism, it is not surprising to find here a similar two-movement approach to domination; first giving an account of power manifest in domination but also in benign forms of power, and second, giving an account of what makes domination distinct and unjust.
+Gädeke’s more recent interventions, canvassed in previous sections, continue to develop themes in earlier moralized/norm-dependent theories, particularly Rainer Forst’s.
+Forst and Henry Richardson worked either within or in direct response to neorepublicanism and offer a similar two-movement approach to domination; first giving an account of power manifest in domination but also in benign forms of power, and second, giving an account of what makes domination distinct and unjust.
 For Richardson, the broader category of benign or even legitimate power is the power to “modify the rights and duties of others” (2002: 34).
-An agent may have this power without dominating anyone; dominators exercise an unauthorized variety of this “normative power”.
-Richardson here is motivated again by the desire to steer around what he thinks are neorepublican false positives: criminals like the mob boss do not, he claims, dominate.
+Dominators exercise an unauthorized variety of this “normative power”.
+Richardson is motivated again by the desire to steer around what he thinks are neorepublican false positives: criminals like the mob boss do not, he claims, dominate.
 If an uncontrolled capacity to interfere with choice dominates, we are dominated by the mere possibility that our neighbors will slash our tires in the night.
 Secret tire-slashing may be arbitrary choice-interference, but it serves no obvious role in wielding normative power.

 Forst favors the language of reasons in identifying the broader category of power of which domination is a subset.
 All social power, he says, is power “within the space of reasons”—specifically justifying reasons.
 This is why he calls his account of power noumenal: power is not based merely on the control of material resources, but instead on influence over what other agents see as justified thought or action.
 That you have a lot of some material resource—say, money—is irrelevant from the perspective of power unless you can use it to alter what others think they have most reason to do.
 In general, Forst says, power is “the capacity of A to motivate B to think or do something that B would otherwise not have thought or done” (2015: 115).
 It is clear enough that such power has innocent varieties: when a teacher shows a student a new way to solve a math problem, they motivate them to think and do in ways they would not otherwise.
 Gentle persuasion between friends manifests the same power.

 So, both Richardson and Forst try to situate domination within a broader, essentially normative phenomenon, the power to place others under [supposed] duties or the power to affect what others regard as justified.
 What, then, makes domination distinct and unjust?
 For both Richardson and Forst, domination involves a violation of our rights relative to the normative domain.
 Dominators claim authority or power within the space of reasons that properly belongs to the dominated.
 Domination is power unbound by the moral standing of its victims as co-authors of the norms that bind them.
 For Richardson, who focuses specifically on power in the political context, the arbitrariness of normative power manifests itself along several moralized dimensions: dominating power fails to express “fair” deliberative processes among “free and equal citizens” that respect “fundamental rights and liberties” (2002: 52).
-The slave master dominates because he takes for himself a power that belongs properly to his slaves: we have a moral right to decide together what our political rights and duties will be.
+The slaver dominates because he takes for himself a power that belongs properly to the enslaved: we have a moral right to decide together what our political rights and duties will be.
 He is able to do this because his role as a master of slaves has institutional support.
 If one of his slaves runs away, he can call on the state to track the slave down and return them.
 This is how real dominators are distinct from deluded claimants to normative power.
 Imagine a mob boss who comes to believe that he speaks for God.
-He might believe that he has a power to create rights and duties; even so, without social and legal backing analogous to what a tyrant or slave master or patriarch can depend on, the mob boss will not succeed even in creating illegitimate rights and duties—and so will fail to dominate on a theory like Richardson’s.
+He might believe that he has a power to create rights and duties; even so, without social and legal backing analogous to what a tyrant or slaver or patriarch can depend on, the mob boss will not succeed even in creating illegitimate rights and duties—and so will fail to dominate on a theory like Richardson’s.
+(For more argument expounding a conceptual connection between non-domination and rights, see Layman 2021 and Pala 2024.)

 Again, if we understand the power required for domination as a kind of authority, it makes sense to diagnose the presence or absence of domination in terms of illicit authority.
 When illicit normative authority counts as such because it is claimed by a powerful few, we are pushed firmly in the direction of a reckoning with the normative authority of all.
 Of course, once this reckoning has begun, it is natural to diagnose domination in broadly Kantian terms as the absence of institutions securing respect for our autonomy.
 (See Bohman 2004 for a similar approach applied to international relations.)

-Because power asymmetries persist in other contexts outside the traditionally political, the idea of domination has been marshaled beyond political philosophy in applied ethics.
-Anti-domination approaches have an ecumenical appeal.
-Few deny that the paradigms are examples of injustice; thus, to show that some power structure or use of power resembles these paradigms goes a long way toward motivating a verdict against them.
+Because power asymmetries persist in other contexts outside the traditionally political, the idea of domination has been marshaled beyond political philosophy in “applied ethics” and political theory—even, recently, in philosophical theology (See Alimi 2025).
+Opposition to domination has ecumenical appeal.
+Few deny that the paradigms are examples of injustice; so, to show that some power structure or use of power resembles these paradigms goes a long way toward motivating a verdict against them.
 Awareness of domination also draws our attention to the ways moral wrong can be manifest outside the limits of individual actions.
 Aside from questions about which individual actions are wrong, other questions become important.
 Who is empowered to act in what ways?
 How are potential victims empowered to resist?
 Who is vulnerable even if not actually victimized?
-However benevolent, who makes the rules?
+However benevolent or malign, who makes the rules?
 Who obeys or refuses to obey, and what does their compliance (or refusal) cost them?
 How do the actions of those with more power construct the space where the less powerful or the powerless must act?

 Medical care (or the failure to provide it) is rife with potential for domination.
 The sick are vulnerable to those who control what they need to get well (O’Shea 2017, 2018).
 The disabled choose and act in a world constructed almost entirely for the benefit of and controlled by others (De Wispelaere & Casassas 2014).
 Workers often have little say in the conditions or culture of their workplaces (Gourevitch 2011; Breen 2015; Anderson 2017).
-Migrant and immigrant populations usually exist in political limbo where they are deeply vulnerable to exploitation and have no legal standing to contest their treatment (Honohan 2014; Costa 2016; Sager 2017).
+Migrant and immigrant populations often exist in political limbo where they are deeply vulnerable to exploitation and have no legal standing to contest their treatment (Honohan 2014; Costa 2016; Sager 2017).
 The consumption habits of wealthy nations shape a global environment in which all humans now and for the foreseeable future will make their choices (Bohman 2011; Nolt 2011; Smith 2012; Smith 2013; Katz 2017).
+The Internet as a digital space of equality and freedom is now a bygone dream of a halcyon age.
+Hoeksema (2023) and Oldenbourg (2024) adopt and adapt conceptions of domination to theorize this loss.

 Most deployment of anti-domination arguments applies neorepublican theories of domination, but there are important exceptions.
 In addition to the departures from neorepublican accounts noted above in Friedman’s and Kittay’s work on caregivers and families, other attempts to use domination beyond the traditionally political have yielded revisionary results.
 For example, Tom O’Shea worries that the standard neorepublican focus on choice interference, and the worsening of an agent’s choice situation, leaves us ill-equipped to see the possibility for “assistive arbitrary power” in medical care.
 In these cases, the sick may be vulnerable to domination not because someone acts intentionally to interfere with their choices—e.g., by raising the price of a drug beyond what they can afford—but by failing to provide a benefit, as when no one will provide transportation to someone with impaired mobility.
-In a more dramatic departure, Corey Katz argues that the tendency of mainstream neorepublicanism to ground domination in social relatedness and the possibility for choice interference makes it unfit to diagnose the domination of those yet to be born (2017).
+Bernd Hoeksema (2023) argues that understanding domination in digital space pushes us toward structural as opposed to agential and individualistic conceptions.
+In a more dramatic departure, Corey Katz (2017) argues that the tendency of mainstream neorepublicanism to ground domination in social relatedness and the possibility for choice interference makes it unfit to diagnose the domination of those yet to be born (2017).
 If we want to think of intergenerational injustice as a variety of domination, Katz insists, we must shift to an outcome-based conception that focuses on unjust harm done to future generations, who are unable to resist that harm.

 6. Conclusion

 Nothing is less surprising than persistent disagreement in philosophy, but the persistence of disagreement about domination is connected to an interesting question about where the discussion should go from here: What do we want a theory of domination to do?
 Is our theory of domination supposed to tell us when people are free and when they are not?
+To specify the requirements of truly egalitarian social relations?
 Do we want our theory of domination to give us insight into the nature of social injustice?
 To diagnose political misrule?
 To motivate a theory of democracy?
 To describe the underclass in late capitalist societies?
 To capture the complaint of racial minorities in oppressive racialized hierarchies?
 All of the above?
 All theories of domination are not equally suited to each of these tasks; as a consequence, the appeal of individual theories may differ according to which we find most pressing.

 Bibliography